 HTTPS brings a lot of advantages:

-Netlify offers three different ways of providing a certificate for HTTPS.
+Netlify offers two different ways of providing a certificate for HTTPS.

 Netlify-managed certificates are offered to all Netlify sites for free.
 Find details for this in the section on Netlify-managed certificates.

 Custom certificates are a way for you to provide a certificate that matches your specifications — things like a wildcard certificate or an Extended Validation (EV) certificate.
 If you’d like to provide your own custom certificate, refer to Custom certificates below for more details.

 For all certificate service types, Netlify enables HTTPS for only Netlify-hosted content.
 If you use Netlify to host content on an apex domain and other hosts for content on subdomains, Netlify cannot enable HTTPS for the subdomains with externally-hosted content.

 When you create a new site on Netlify, it’s instantly secured at the Netlify-generated URL (for example,